 Photosensitivity, sometimes referred to as a sun allergy, is an immune system reaction that is triggered by sunlight.
 Photosensitivity reactions include solar urticaria, chemical photosensitization, and polymorphous light eruption and are usually characterized by an itchy eruption on patches of sun-exposed skin.
-People may inherit a tendency to these reactions.
-Certain diseases, such as systemic lupus erythematosus and some porphyrias, also may cause the skin to break out in response to sunlight.
+People may inherit a tendency to develop these reactions.
+Certain diseases, such as systemic lupus erythematosus and some porphyrias, also may cause more serious skin reactions to sunlight.

 Hives (large, itchy red bumps or welts) that develop after only a few minutes of exposure to sunlight are called solar urticaria.
 The hives typically last for minutes or hours.
 This disorder can be difficult to treat, but doctors may prescribe histamine (H1) blockers, antimalarial drugs, corticosteroids, sunscreens, or ultraviolet (UV) light therapy.
 A person can be prone to developing solar urticaria for a very long time, sometimes indefinitely.
 People with large affected areas sometimes have headaches and wheezing and feel dizzy, weak, and nauseated.